HewlettPackard/Docker-SimpliVity/ops/README.md

 As with most configuration management software, Ansible has two types of server: the controlling machine and the nodes.
 A single controlling machine orchestrates the nodes by deploying modules to the nodes over SSH.
 The modules are temporarily stored on the nodes and communicate with the controlling machine through a JSON protocol over the standard output.
 When Ansible is not managing nodes, it does not consume resources because no daemons or programs are executing for Ansible in the background.
 Ansible uses one or more inventory files to manage the configuration of the multiple nodes in the system.

 In contrast with other popular configuration management software such as Chef, Puppet, and CFEngine, Ansible uses an agentless architecture.
 With an agent-based architecture, nodes must have a locally installed daemon that communicates with a controlling machine.
 With an agentless architecture, nodes are not required to install and run background daemons to connect with a controlling machine.
 This type of architecture reduces the overhead on the network by preventing the nodes from polling the controlling machine.

 More information about Ansible can be found here: [http://docs.ansible.com](http://docs.ansible.com)

 ## About Docker Enterprise Edition

-Docker Enterprise Edition (EE) is the leading containers-as-a-service (CaaS) platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
+Docker Enterprise Edition (EE) is the leading enterprise containers-as-a-service (CaaS) software platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
 Docker EE provides integrated container management and security from development to production.
 Enterprise-ready capabilities like multi-architecture orchestration and secure software supply chain give IT teams the ability to manage and secure containers without breaking the developer experience.

 Docker EE provides